Nicofuma/SwaggerBundle/README.md

 Contributing
 ------------

-SwaggerValidationBundle is an open source project.
+NicofumaSwaggerBundle is an open source project.
 If you'd like to contribute, please do.

 License
 -------